GoogleCloudPlatform/solutions-builder/docs/INSTALLATION.md

 - Build and deploy microservices to GKE cluster.
 (If choosing "gke" in TEMPLATE_FEATURES)
 - Generate Swagger UI for API documentation.

-Once microservice deployed successfully, you will see the message below:
+Once the microservice has been deployed successfully, you will see the message below:
 ```
 The API endpoints are ready.
 See the auto-generated API docs at this URL: https://<your-sample-domain>/sample_service/docs
 ```